NHibernate in Details: Part 2

 The Saga of Persistence

-The concept of Software Development revolves around the need for creation of data and the persisting or storage of data, retrieves data from the pool or database in a fast and organized manner.
-The characteristics of an efficient software development practice is to choose a good software development methodology and design pattern to store data in simple binary or text files on a database or disks.
-We currently have a variety of formats to save data, such as in CSV, XML and JSON formats.
+The concept of Software Development revolves around the need for the creation of data and the persisting or storage of data, retrieving data from the pool or database in a fast and organized manner.
+The characteristic of an efficient software development practice is to choose a good software development methodology and design pattern to store data in simple binary or text files on a database or disks.
+We currently have a variety of formats to save data, such as CSV, XML, and JSON formats.
 Thus managing data persistence is currently a hot topic.

 In ASP.Net to save and retrieve data we can use a dataset or data reader but for all these we need to hardcode the SQL query to interact with the database.
-NHibernate comes to the resue to eliminate the necessity of writing all those queries many times and interact with the database.
+NHibernate comes to the rescue to eliminate the necessity of writing all those queries many times and interacting with the database.

 • The problem of granularity.